 The AIDS Omnibus Act requires that HIV materials be medically accurate, as determined by the Office on AIDS, which is housed at the Washington Department of Health (DOH).

 In partnership with DOH, OSPI conducts regular reviews of instructional materials to support districts in meeting state requirements for the delivery of sexual health education, including HIV prevention education.
+For information about why and how instructional materials reviews are conducted, see About the State-Level Sexual Health Education Curriculum Reviews.

 Sexual Health Education Curriculum Reviews assess instructional materials for consistency with the Guidelines for Sexual Health Information and Disease Prevention and other provisions of Senate Bill 5395, as well as requirements in the AIDS Omnibus Act.
 The reports are meant to assist local school districts in considering the adequacy of curricula currently being used and those under consideration for use.